Osorio21/SearchIt/README.md

 ##### > Business

-Contains Business struct that contains specified properties for business that are retrieved via API CALL.
+Contains Business struct that contains specified properties for business that are retrieved via API Call.
 Also, contains JSON decoder method.

 ##### > Businesses